cyfyifanchen/cyfyifanchen/README.md

 - 🙃 The game is dota2, Void chrono teammates is what I do the best.

-- 😭 The car is a GTR.
-It's simply beautiful.
-My budget, however, is simply... not.
-So, I bought 1:64 versions of them, my desk looks amazing tho.
+- 😭 The car is a GTR, breathtakingly beautiful, but man they don't make it anymore.